Xandor19/Linux-Battery-Control/README.md

 -auto_startup.sh is conceived for auto-running at system startup, via the distros' own options or using cron -manual_conf.sh is conceived for creating a .desktop file at usr/share/applications to use it as a regular desktop appliaction or to launch it via a custom keyboard shortcut

+ Feedback would be very appreciated, feel free of making any suggestions or improvments